mendezaissa/To-Do-List-Form/README.md

 # To-Do-List-Form
-Allows the user to enter a task name and due date, using Entity Framework and C#
+Allows the user to enter a task name and due date Using Microsoft SQL Server, Entity Framework and C#